How to submit a paper tax return

 Paper tax return supplementary pages

-Some people are sent supplementary pages automatically, but you may need to request them from HMRC in order to make a full return.
-You can do this by telephoning 0845 900 0404, or you can download the pages you need from the HMRC website or request them by telephoning HMRC on 0845 900 0404.
+Some people are sent supplementary pages automatically, but you may need to request or download them yourself.
+You can download the pages you need from the HMRC website or request them by telephoning HMRC on 0845 900 0404.

 The supplementary pages include: